Thinking of canceling your travel credit card? Do this instead

 - Chase Sapphire Reserve® the Chase Sapphire Preferred® Card – Through September 30 earn 3-5x points for each dollar spent on gas and Instacart orders, up to $1,500 in purchases for gas and $3,000 in purchases with Instacart; earn 5-10x points on streaming services, up to $1500.

 The information for the Chase Freedom has been collected independently by Million Mile Secrets.
 The card details on this page have not been reviewed or provided by the card issuer.

 Citibank is giving its new customers one of the most generous extensions for welcome bonuses, extending the threshold to cards opened 12/1/19 through 5/31/20.
 You also have the option to use your rewards to pay the minimum amount due on your account using your ThankYou points and whatever cash rewards have been accumulated.
-While Citi Premier℠ Card customers receive three times the points on groceries and restaurants (a new ongoing benefit), Citi Prestige® cardholders can use their $250 travel credit for groceries and restaurant purchases made through Dec.
+While Citi Premier® Card customers receive three times the points at supermarkets and restaurants, Citi Prestige® cardholders can use their $250 travel credit for groceries and restaurant purchases made through Dec.
 31, 2020.

 Citi also has special offers for its American AAdvantage® cards.

 - Citi® / AAdvantage® Platinum Select® World Elite Mastercard® — Companion certificates issued through Dec.
 31, 2020 receive a six-month extension through June 30, 2021.

 - Citi® / AAdvantage® Executive World Elite Mastercard® — Accounts opened before March 31 receive a one-time courtesy credit of $225 credit upon renewal.